 Enduro Sponsor has agreed to provide the trust at the closing of this offering with a \$1 million letter of credit to be used by the trust in the event that its cash on hand (including available cash reserves) is not sufficient to pay ordinary course administrative expenses as they become due.
 Further, if the trust requires more than the \$1 million under the letter of credit to pay administrative expenses, Enduro Sponsor has agreed to loan funds to the trust necessary to pay such expenses.
 Any funds provided under the letter of credit or loaned by Enduro Sponsor may only be used for the payment of current accounts or other obligations to trade creditors in connection with obtaining goods or services or for the payment of other accrued current liabilities arising in the ordinary course of the trust's business, and may not be used to satisfy trust indebtedness.
 If the trust draws on the letter of credit or Enduro Sponsor loans funds to the trust, no further distributions will be made to trust unitholders (except in respect of any previously determined monthly cash distribution amount) until such amounts drawn or borrowed are repaid.
-Any loan made by Enduro Sponsor will be on an unsecured basis, and the terms of such loan will be substantially the same as those which would be obtained in an arm's-length transaction between Enduro Sponsor and an unafflicated third party.
+Any loan made by Enduro Sponsor and an unaffiliated third party.